Adihrian/yolo/explanation.md

 Following this order guarantees a smooth deployment where all services can communicate correctly and the e-commerce platform is functional immediately after running the playbook.

+ ## **Stage 2 Explanation**
+ Due to Terraform provider limitations, the VirtualBox provider required for local VM provisioning could not be downloaded or initialized:

+Terraform registry no longer hosts a supported VirtualBox provider that matches the required version constraints.

+Attempts to use alternative providers (e.g., kreuzwerker/virtualbox) also failed because they are no longer available on the Terraform registry.

+As a result, it was not possible to fully automate VM provisioning using Terraform in this environment.